Student Census

 Purpose:

-To gain a clearer understanding of who our students are in order to uphold Indigenous and human rights, student achievement, and well-being.
+The Student Census is 100% voluntary.
+It helps us gain a clearer understanding of who our students are to uphold Indigenous and human rights, student achievement, and well-being.

 The Student Census findings are helping the board and schools to: